Driving in Ireland: 20 Must-Read Tips Before Renting a Car in Ireland

 📄 Age requirement

-Generally, you must be at least 25 to rent a car, 27 to rent our people carriers, and 30 to rent our larger luxury cars and SUVs.
-But this may change with each company, so you many need to check with the car rental company you are booking with.
+Generally you must be at least 25 to rent a standard car, 27 to rent people carriers and minivans, and 30 to rent larger luxury cars and SUVs.
+Age requirements vary between companies, so always check with your specific rental company before booking.

 But if you are from an EU country and have an EU driver’s license, an IDP is not required for car rental agencies.